Khyber Pakhtunkhwa cricket team: 2019/20 season

 Khyber Pakhtunkhwa finished in third and fourth place respectively in the Quaid-e-Azam Trophy and National T20 Cup.
-The Pakistan Cup was cancelled this season due to the Covid-19 pandemic.
+The Pakistan Cup was cancelled this season due to the COVID-19 pandemic.

 2020/21 season

 The team won the treble being declared champions of the Quaid-e-Azam Trophy, Pakistan Cup and the National T20 Cup.
 The final against Central Punjab (Quaid-e-Azam Trophy) resulted in a tie, and they were declared joint winners.

 2021/22 season

 Khyber Pakhtunkhwa won their second National T20 Cup by defeating Central Punjab in the final.

-Current squad

-Players with international caps are listed in bold.